BWBednar/IIS-Coding-Exercise/Readme.md

 Once this programming language is installed, clone the repository to your device and run from your terminal using the following commands (Note: no additional environment variables are needed to run)

 `
-cd node-api && npm run start
+cd node-api && npm install && npm run start
 `

 These commands will run the API and make it available at http://localhost:3000 (assuming this port is available when running the previous commands)